Slow Cooker Chai Spiced Steel Cut Oatmeal

 Yes, I am totally that person who gets really excited about oatmeal.

 Anyway, with the holiday season in full swing, I can never seem to find the motivation to cook my beloved steel cut oats on the stovetop.

-There are cookies to be baked!
-Holiday movies to be watched!
-Gifts to be wrapped!
+Which is where that trusty slow cooker comes in all handy dandy.
 The oats can cook away and you can be off doing all sorts of magical holiday things.

 About This Chai Oatmeal